delosis/cusp-data-processing/README.md

 These files should be placed in the same directory as the R scripts.

+## December 2025 Edits - Enhanced Twin Detection and Duplicate Matching

+### Improved Twin Detection Logic

+Significant improvements were made to prevent false duplicate matches between twins and siblings:

+1. **Timestamp-Based Twin Detection**

+   - Rejects duplicate matches when `Completed.Timestamp` is within 5 minutes
+   - Prevents false matches where the same person couldn't have registered and completed questionnaires twice in such a short time
+   - Only applies to duplicate detection, not Y2/Y3 matching

+2. **Multiple Occurrence Detection**

+   - Rejects duplicate matches when both names (if different) appear multiple times elsewhere in the data
+   - Helps identify cases where twins/siblings share the same school, DOB, and gender but have different names
+   - Only rejects when names are actually different (normalized comparison)

+3. **Name Permutation Restrictions**

+   - **First-name-only matching**: Only allowed when at least one name has no surname (e.g., "Emma" vs "Emma Smith")
+   - Applies to all match types (duplicates, Y2, Y3)

+4. **Surname-Only Match Exclusion**

+   - For duplicate detection, rejects matches where surnames match but first names differ
+   - Prevents siblings/twins with different first names from being marked as duplicates
+   - Example: "Rick Smith" and "Mick Smith" will not be matched as duplicates

+5. **Stricter Distance Thresholds for Duplicates**

+   - Jaro-Winkler threshold increased from 0.85 to 0.92 for duplicate detection
+   - Edit distance factor reduced from 25% to 10% of name length
+   - Ensures duplicates are only matched when names are very similar (minor typos, spacing, capitalization)

+6. **DataTag Requirement for Duplicates**
+   - Duplicate matches must have the same `dataTag` (or both missing)
+   - Since genuine duplicates come from the same registration link, they will share the same `dataTag`
+   - Prevents false matches across different cohorts/timepoints

+These improvements significantly reduce false positive duplicate matches while maintaining the ability to match legitimate duplicates and timepoint progressions.

 ## Usage

 See individual function documentation for usage details.
 The main workflow is: